I threw a large container of Panera mac and cheese at my husband this morning.

 This is when he made his second mistake.
 In an annoyed voice, he responded with, ‘‘Ugh.
 I know.
 You’re always sick.”

-My arm immediately shot up over my head and I HURLED a large portion of that fucking Panera mac and cheese at his head.
+My arm immediately shot up and I HURLED a large portion of that fucking Panera mac and cheese at his head.

 You better believe I had every intention of hitting him with it, but unfortunately I’m no athlete.
 It slammed off the kitchen floor, the lid flew off, and it went EVERYWHERE.